S00085/cxp/4.proposed_solution_architecture/README.md

 * Azure Virtual Networks and subnets are employed to provide logical isolation for all workloads.
 * Azure Private Link is utilized for secure access to Software as a Service (SaaS) offerings like Solace and Snowflake.
 * Azure Key Vault is implemented for the storage and management of security keys
+* Security at Rest will be enabled on all the data repository like Azure Cosmos, Azure PostgreSQL, ADLS
+* Security in Transit will be enabled using TLS

 ### Technical Stack